aerosback/pokedex-app/README.md

 SQlite was the database technology employed.
 Instead of using raw SQL queries, SQLAlchemy was used here as an ORM database model.
 Nginx served here as a reverse web proxy which is linked with the uwsgi process running flask application.

+## Requirements:
+- Docker Engine: [Here](https://docs.docker.com/engine/install/) you will find how to install it according to your Operating System.
+- Docker Compose v2.
+[Here](https://docs.docker.com/compose/install/) you will find how to install it according to your Operating System.

 ## How to use:
 - Clone this  [repository](https://github.com/aerosback/pokedex-app)
 - Run the following to build docker containers (if they do not exist) and then execute them (as a dettached process, to not watch containers' output):<br />